How To Watch Star Wars

 5. Wait for the (Incomplete) Sequel Trilogy

 The sequel trilogy is not yet complete as Episode IX arrives in 2019, but the first two installments should be seen after you've watched everything else.
 They build on this expansive universe and connect all of it together while forging a new path forward.
 The new characters mixing it up with the old is amazing to watch.
 There's limitless potential with this new trilogy and where it will end up is anyone's guess.
 Check these out after you've seen the rest of the franchise.
 Both, The Force Awakens and The Last Jedi are now available on Blu-ray.

 6. Take or Leave the Anthology Films

 Along with the sequel trilogy, Lucasfilm announced Anthology films would be made which could take place in any time era and focus on any character in this galaxy.
 So far, the studio has played it safe which is understandable when you're trying to reinvigorate a franchise.
-Rogue One told the story of he rebels pies who stole the plans to the Death Star and the next anthology will focus on a young Han Solo showing us how he won the Millennium Falcon from Lando Calrissian and met Chewbacca.
-Rogue One was good, not great, and I'm sure fans will enjoy Solo, but I'd like to see them explore unheard of planets, unique storylines, new characters, and different time eras.
+Rogue One told the story of he rebels pies who stole the plans to the Death Star and the newest stand alone film focuses on a young Han Solo, showing us how he became a criminal smuggler, won the Millennium Falcon from Lando Calrissian and met Chewbacca.
+Rogue One was good, not great, relying too heavily on fan service and the films that came before it, but Solo was a step in the right direction as it told a story that works well on it's own while also giving some nods to the rest of the vast Star Wars universe.
+However, I'd still like to see them explore unheard of planets, unique storylines, new characters, and different time eras.
 It seems like they'll be doing just that with The Last Jedi writer/director Rian Johnson's new trilogy, as well as the series of films from Games of Thrones creators Benioff and Weiss.
-You can find Rogue One on Blu-ray.
+You can find Rogue One on Blu-ray and Solo in theaters.